m-lunn/IoTBay/README.md

 * Added the ability to log in as a system admin (email: "root", password: "iotbay").

 * System admin can view all users registered in the database of both customer and staff types in a table format.
-The table includes filtering options by email/phone number (not implemented), the option to delete table entries, the option to view users in more detail with editing capabilities, the option to deactive users and the option to add users.
+The table includes filtering options by email/phone number, the option to delete table entries, the option to view users in more detail with editing capabilities, the option to deactivate users and the option to add users.

 * The system can now keep track of whether a user is active or inactive.
 Inactive users cannot log in.